abevoelker/blog/_posts/2020-12-14-skipping-the-database-with-stateless-tokens-a-hidden-rails-gem-and-a-useful-web-technique.md

 If you want to understand how these work at a deeper level by reading the source code, I recommend [this series](http://www.monkeyandcrow.com/blog/reading_rails_how_does_message_encryptor_work/) of blog articles.

-Also, on my projects I tend to put the `MessageEncryptor` logic into a porcelein class that handles creating tokens with the proper salt, sets and checks token expiration, and makes the token error handling simpler.
-[Here's an example of that](https://github.com/abevoelker/devise-passwordless/blob/master/lib/devise/passwordless/login_token.rb) in my devise-passwordless gem.
+Once you get comfortable with `MessageEncryptor` and start using it in your projects, you will probably want to abstract away some of the repeated work you do into a porcelein class.
+[Here's what mine typically looks like](https://github.com/abevoelker/devise-passwordless/blob/master/lib/devise/passwordless/login_token.rb) from my devise-passwordless gem; it handles salts, sets and checks token expiration, and makes the token error handling simpler.

 ## Disclaimer